 I have compiled the below list of places to order your own tests from.
 It’s legal for you to do so.
 Most tests require blood, but saliva is highly recommended to test cortisol (a 24 hour, 4 point saliva test should be completed for cortisol/adrenals).

-I do not endorse any of these labs, nor do I have experience using most of them.
 This list has been compiled from thyroid patients who have told me where they order their own tests from.

 Using them is solely your choice and responsibility.
 Continue reading “Where Can I Order My Own Tests?”